FC Porto: Rivalries

 Porto's biggest rivalries are with the other Big Three members and regular league title contenders, Benfica and Sporting CP.
 They stem from the historical, political, economical and cultural clash between the cities of Porto and Lisbon, where the other two clubs are based.
 These rivalries became more intense in the past decades, particularly since Pinto da Costa assumed Porto's presidency in 1982 and adopted a regionalistic and confrontational speech towards Lisbon.
 In the following years, the club began establishing its dominance in Portuguese football, at the expense of Benfica and Sporting, who had been the traditional powers since the 1940s.

 To Porto, the rivalry with Benfica is the strongest and most passionate, and it opposes the most representative football emblems from each city as well as the current most titled Portuguese clubs.
 The first match between Porto and Benfica – traditionally referred to as O Clássico (The Classic) – took place on 28 April 1912, and ended with a 2–8 win for Benfica; Porto's first victory (3–2) came only in 1920.
-As of the end of the 2014–15 season, the clubs have faced each other in 232 competitive matches, which have resulted in 89 wins for Porto, 86 for Benfica and 57 draws.
+Until the 2026–27 season, the clubs have faced each other in 261 competitive matches, which have resulted in 104 wins for Porto, 93 for Benfica and 64 draws.

 The first meeting between Porto and Sporting CP occurred on 30 November 1919, during a friendly tournament organised by Porto.
 Their first official encounter was in the first leg of the final of the inaugural Campeonato de Portugal in 1922, which Porto won 2–1 en route to its first national title.
-Since then, the clubs have met in 221 official matches, with 80 wins for Porto, 78 for Sporting CP and 63 draws.
+Since then, the clubs have met in 257 official matches, with 94 wins for Porto, 87 for Sporting CP and 76 draws.
 Despite the rivalry, both clubs formed an alliance against Benfica in 2017.

 The club also has a strong rivalry with city rivals Boavista, called Dérbi da Invicta.
+The clubs have met in 152 official matches, with 105 wins for Porto, 23 for Boavista and 24 draws.